 As most of the “no flash” cameras are cost-effective and gradually becoming a norm, you should not take the chance of spooking the buck of your life.

 You can set your camera up a little further back from the trails or elevate them.
 Both of these settings are good options.
 Generally, bucks are interested in showing themselves during the daylight.

 This indicates that their sense of awareness is heightened than many other creatures.
 Moreover, their nose and eyes can sense every little change in the environment.
-So, plan accordingly to observe their motion and changes during the pre-rut period.
+So, plan accordingly to observe their movements and changes during the pre-rut period.

 The time during the pre-rut is the best to find out the back, which is extremely rare to see throughout the year.
-So, it is high time you put an arrow or a bullet into him, with the help of a trial camera if possible.
+So, it is high time you put an arrow or a bullet into him, with the help of a trail camera if possible.

 In that case, you have to be very careful about the placement of your camera, checking the time and the odor you leave there.
-Give more importance on these facts and you will reap a good reward after a few weeks hopefully.
+Give more importance to these facts and you will reap a good reward after a few weeks hopefully.